-- 5.1.1.
+- 5.1.
+General requirements - 5.1.1.
 Any vehicle fitted with an AEBS complying with the definition of paragraph 2.1. above shall, when activated and operated within the prescribed speed ranges, meet the performance requirements: - 5.1.1.1. of paragraphs 5.1. and paragraphs 5.3. to 5.6. of this Regulation for all vehicles; - 5.1.1.2. of paragraph 5.2.1. of this Regulation for vehicles submitted to approval for Vehicle to vehicle scenario; - 5.1.1.3. of paragraph 5.2.2. of this Regulation for vehicles submitted to approval for Vehicle to pedestrian scenario. - 5.1.2.
 The effectiveness of AEBS shall not be adversely affected by magnetic or electrical fields.
-This shall be demonstrated by fulfilling the technical requirements and respecting the transitional provisions of the 05 series of amendments to UN Regulation No. 10. - 5.1.3.
+This shall be demonstrated by compliance with the 05 or later series of amendments to UN Regulation No. 10. - 5.1.3.
 Conformity with the safety aspects of electronic control systems shall be shown by meeting the requirements of Annex 3. - 5.1.4.
 Warnings and information